alterationx10/the-rest-of-the-owl/draft_post.md

 imagine that a trusted web page that is rendered with form submissions already have this value on a hidden input pre-filled and sets a cookie.
 When the form is submitted, the cookie will go along with the values, and the back-end server can verify that they are preset _and_ match!
-From here, you can see how you might also encrypt the cookie as well, so the back-end can verify that it can decrypt the `token` as well.
+From here, you can also take it a step further and encrypt the cookie, so the back-end can verify that it can decrypt the `token` as well to ensure authenticity.

 `zhttp` includes `Middleware.csrfGenerate()` and `Middleware.csrfValidate()` as
 built-in options.
 For our example, we'll spit these and add the `csrfGenerate`